ONEOK (NYSE:OKE) Updates FY 2022 Earnings Guidance

 Insider Activity

-In other ONEOK news, CEO Pierce Norton acquired 8,975 shares of ONEOK stock in a transaction dated Friday, June 17th.
-The stock was bought at an average cost of $55.54 per share, with a total value of $498,471.50.
-Following the completion of the transaction, the chief executive officer now owns 9,414 shares of the company’s stock, valued at $522,853.56.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-0.65% of the stock is owned by corporate insiders.
+In other news, CEO Pierce Norton purchased 8,975 shares of the business’s stock in a transaction dated Friday, June 17th.
+The shares were acquired at an average price of $55.54 per share, with a total value of $498,471.50.
+Following the completion of the purchase, the chief executive officer now directly owns 9,414 shares of the company’s stock, valued at approximately $522,853.56.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+0.65% of the stock is currently owned by insiders.

-A number of hedge funds have recently modified their holdings of OKE.
-First Command Bank boosted its stake in ONEOK by 401.0% in the 2nd quarter.
-First Command Bank now owns 491 shares of the utilities provider’s stock valued at $27,000 after purchasing an additional 393 shares during the period.
-Worth Asset Management LLC bought a new position in ONEOK in the first quarter worth approximately $30,000.
-High Net Worth Advisory Group LLC boosted its holdings in ONEOK by 540.8% in the first quarter.
-High Net Worth Advisory Group LLC now owns 801 shares of the utilities provider’s stock worth $57,000 after acquiring an additional 676 shares in the last quarter.
-Covestor Ltd raised its stake in shares of ONEOK by 121.7% in the first quarter.
-Covestor Ltd now owns 1,164 shares of the utilities provider’s stock worth $82,000 after purchasing an additional 639 shares during the last quarter.
-Finally, Parkside Financial Bank & Trust increased its position in shares of ONEOK by 19.4% during the first quarter.
-Parkside Financial Bank & Trust now owns 2,672 shares of the utilities provider’s stock valued at $188,000 after acquiring an additional 434 shares during the last quarter.
+Several hedge funds have recently added to or reduced their stakes in OKE.
+Vanguard Group Inc. raised its position in shares of ONEOK by 2.1% during the first quarter.
+Vanguard Group Inc. now owns 51,774,594 shares of the utilities provider’s stock worth $3,656,839,000 after purchasing an additional 1,043,147 shares during the period.
+Charles Schwab Investment Management Inc. raised its position in shares of ONEOK by 7.8% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 7,288,822 shares of the utilities provider’s stock worth $514,810,000 after purchasing an additional 527,138 shares during the period.
+Cowa LLC raised its position in shares of ONEOK by 9,775.0% during the first quarter.
+Cowa LLC now owns 5,324,428 shares of the utilities provider’s stock worth $3,761,000 after purchasing an additional 5,270,510 shares during the period.
+Goldman Sachs Group Inc. raised its position in shares of ONEOK by 4.3% during the first quarter.
+Goldman Sachs Group Inc. now owns 4,941,109 shares of the utilities provider’s stock worth $348,990,000 after purchasing an additional 204,477 shares during the period.
+Finally, UBS Group AG raised its position in shares of ONEOK by 27.6% during the first quarter.
+UBS Group AG now owns 2,086,674 shares of the utilities provider’s stock worth $147,381,000 after purchasing an additional 451,419 shares during the period.
 Institutional investors and hedge funds own 66.82% of the company’s stock.

 ONEOK Company Profile